p4mars/drone_light_show/README.md

 # Drone Light Show Set-up
-This README will show you how to do the following:
-- Set-up the environment so you have access to ROS2 and Gazebo along with creating your workspace.
+This README will show you how to set-up your environment so you have access to ROS2, Gazebo and PX4 along with creating your workspace.

-- TBD!
+For more information about the development of this simulation, please refer to our wiki.

 *Note: This set-up is for Windows!*